cbenzola/EOC_IVR/README.md

 ### Usage

-defines.php defines our database credentials to include in our other files to reduce redundancy and increase security
+defines.php defines our database credentials to include in our other files to reduce redundancy and increase security( Did not include it the repository for security purposes)

 ## Sv_eocs_result_count.php